genia-dev/GeniA/README.md

 we have set ourselves the goal of building a production-grade software right off the bat.
 Now, you can start working with GeniA in production by installing the GeniA container, integrate it into your team's Slack channel, and let it land on its feet running.

+### Project philosopy

+"...
+And, a human on a bicycle, blew the condor away, completely off the top of the charts. that’s what a computer is to me.
+What a computer is to me is it’s the most remarkable tool that we’ve ever come up with"

+-*someone*

+Genia can ride a bicycle.

 ## Architecture

 <p float="center">